alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 1. it allows an agent to be assigned a sequence of goal locations within the same Windowed MAPF episode, and
 2. collisions need to be resolved only for the first $$w$$ timesteps (time horizon $$w \geq t$$ is user-specified)

 The benefit of this decomposition is two-fold.
 First, it keeps the agents continually engaged, avoiding idle time, and thus increasing throughput.
 Second, it generates pliable plans that adapt to continually arriving new goal locations.
-In fact, resolving collisions in the entire time horizon (i.e., $$w=\infty$) is often unnecessary since the paths of the agents can change as new goal locations arrive.
+In fact, resolving collisions in the entire time horizon (i.e., $$w=\infty$$) is often unnecessary since the paths of the agents can change as new goal locations arrive.